 The College recognizes knowledge and competence attained through formal, non-formal and non-traditional approaches to learning.
 The director of student records and information management will evaluate the transcripts of all applicants who accept their offer of admission for advanced standing credit.
-All advanced standing credit will be considered transfer credit, will not earn a grade, will not be included in the calculation of the grade point average, and will not be included in the calculation to determine satisfactory academic progress.
+All advanced standing credit will be considered transfer credit, will not earn a grade and will not be used to compute the grade point average.
 Comparable courses with grades of "C" or better from regionally accredited degree granting post-secondary institutions, advanced placement examinations, SAT scores, CLEP scores and/or challenge examinations may be considered for credit.
 "Comparable courses" are those which are similar in breadth, depth and content to those at Carolinas College and are taught by faculty members with similar qualifications.
 Students must submit the Transfer Credit Evaluation Request Form along with the course description and course syllabus for each course where credits were received from non-regionally accredited institutions or not initially believed to be equivalent to Carolinas College coursework.
 Challenge testing is approved and administered by the general studies program chair.
 Time limitations may apply for transfer credit.
+All transfer and advanced standing credit must be completed before entering the college, with the exception of those entering as non-degree seeking.
 Students may not be dually enrolled in another institution for the purpose of receiving transfer credit.
 Students must complete 25% of required program credits at Carolinas College.
 Students can receive a maximum of 75% of the total coursework required for graduation from any program through advanced standing or transfer credit.
-All requests for evaluation for advanced standing credit must be for work completed prior to enrolling at Carolinas College.
-All requests must be submitted to the director of student records and information management 30 days prior to the end of the first semester of a student's enrollment to allow time for evaluation and resolution of the request by the end of the student's first semester of enrollment.
+All requests for evaluation for advanced standing credit must be completed within a student's first semester of enrollment.